 The value of the superannuation liability and movements recognised in the financial report were based on an annual valuation which was based upon a number of actuarial assumptions.

-- Assessing the competence of the State actuary that performed the valuation. - Reviewing information provided to the actuary. - Engaging an independent expert to assist with evaluating the reasonableness of the assumptions used by the State Actuary in determining the liability. - Assessing the adequacy of relevant disclosures in the financial report.
+- Assessing the competence of the State actuary that performed the valuation. - Reviewing information provided to the actuary. - Evaluating actuarial reports, including the reasonableness of the assumptions used. - Assessing the adequacy of relevant disclosures in the financial report.

 Other Information